Endoscopy in Neurosurgery

 We adapted to the COVID-19 pandemic by providing our courses on-line which has allowed us to reach a larger audience.

 EiN the present

 EiN has now evolved into an institution with training and education at the heart.

 EiN is retaining an on-line format to some of the courses whilst our flagship endoscopy course, which runs in May each year, has returned to a hands on format, with a hybrid component, allowing the talks to reach a wider audience.

 We have also now welcomed national and international faculty to our team.

 EiN the future

-We are currently in the process of finalising our Oncology in Neurosurgery (OiN) course which will aim to cover the full spectrum of oncology encountered in neurosurgical practice.
+We are working towards delivering Oncology in Neurosurgery (OiN) course which will aim to cover the full spectrum of oncology encountered in neurosurgical practice.

 EiN will support research and development within neurosurgical practice.
 We will also form a charity to enable this as well as the provision of training and education.
 The emphasis will shift towards a global approach in addition to local, regional and national.